amaharana/near-smart-stock-contract/README.md

 Stock Contract
 --------------
 This script will deploy the stock contract to `stockcontract.company-a.mtestaccount.testnet` and initialize it with defaults.
-Privileged calls will only be accepted from `multisig.commpany-a.mtestaccount.testnet`.
+Privileged calls will only be accepted from `multisig.company-a.mtestaccount.testnet`.

 ```
 cd near-smart-stock-contract